LionRoar/Head-First-Design-Patterns-PHP/README.md

 ------------------
 <h2 id="ch2"> chapter 2: Observer Pattern</h2>

+`aka Pub/Sub`

+According to GoF, observer design pattern intent is;

+> Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+<h4>used when</h4>

+State changes in one or more objects should trigger behavior in other object one-to-many relationship between objects so that when one object changes state all it's dependents are notified and updated automatically.

+PHP provides Stander PHP Library (SPL) Observer Pattern through [SplObserver interface](http://php.net/manual/en/class.splobserver.php) and [SplSubject interface](http://php.net/manual/en/class.splsubject.php)

+Model-View-Controller (MVC) frameworks also use Observer pattern where _Model_ is the __Subject__ and _Views_ are __observers__ that can register to get notified of any change to the model.

 * best usage when there's single source of truth one object with many unknown dependents